Attacks on the United States (2000–present)

 The United States has been attacked several times throughout its history including attacks on its states and territories, embassies and consulates, and on its military.
-Attacks against the United States include invasions, military offensives, raids, bombardment and airstrikes on its military, terrorist bombings and shootings, and any other deliberate act of violence against the United States government or military.
-The most recent enemy attack against the United States was by the Yemen-based Houthis between December 9-10, 2024 in the Gulf of Aden.
-However, the most recent attack against the United States was an accidental friendly fire missile attack on December 22, 2024.
+Attacks against the United States include invasions, military offensives, raids, bombardment and airstrikes on its military, non-domestic terrorist bombings and shootings, destruction of infrastructure, and any other deliberate act of violence against the United States government or military.

+The most recent attack against the United States was by Iran on July 17, 2026, amid the 2026 Iran war’s Iranian strikes on Jordan.
+Two Iranian ballistic missiles struck the Muwaffaq Salti Air Base in Jordan, killing two American service members, injuring more than four others, and left one missing.
+The missiles targeted troop housing on the base, and caused a fire large enough to be detected by NASA’s FIRMS fire detection satellites.
+On July 18, an American service member was killed during a "controlled detonation" of unexploded ordnance from a downed Iranian drone after being struck by shrapnel.